retifrav/rclone-rc-web-gui/README.md

 ### Search

-Having a long list of files one would like to be able to quickly find a file of interest.
-But since the web-browser is perfectly capable of doing so with its standard `CTRL/CMD + F` searching functionality, I see no reason of implementing my own.
+Having a long list of files, one would like to be able to quickly find a file of interest.
+But since the web-browser is perfectly capable of doing so with its standard `CTRL/CMD + F` searching functionality, I see no point in implementing my own.

 ## Support